ongres/stackgres/doc/content/en/09-runbooks/13-io-isolation/_index.md

 EOF
 ```

+> **`blockio_reload = true` matters here too.** It is the same option
+> described in [step 4.1](#41-cri-o-direct-configuration), and it is not
+> only a day-2 convenience on this path: CRI-O expands the class's
+> `Devices:` globs **once**, when it loads `blockio.yaml`, so a disk that
+> is not present at that moment holds no throttle parameters.
+That is the
+> normal case for anything but a disk soldered to the node: a
+> cloud-attached data volume only becomes a block device on the node once
+> a pod claiming it is scheduled there, which is necessarily later than
+> the runtime's startup.
+Without this option the class silently loads with
+> empty parameters for that device and the annotation does nothing.
+> With it, a plain `systemctl reload crio` (SIGHUP, no container
+> disruption, no drain, no reboot) re-expands the globs against the
+> devices present now:
+>
+> ```bash
+> oc debug node/nvme-db-01 -- chroot /host systemctl reload crio
+> ```
+>
+> Run it once after the first data volume is attached, and again whenever
+> a node gains a disk the class should cover.
+It is also how a
+> `blockio.yaml` edit is picked up without waiting for the MCO rollout,
+> though MCO still has to deliver the edited file first.

 MCO restarts CRI-O whenever its config files change, so applying this
  triggers a rolling drain + reboot of the MCP --one node at a time.
 Watch
  the rollout: